Isoumyajit/Intelligent-tender-evaluation/ite-backend/README.md

 pip install -r requirements.txt
 ```

 If you want to use the LLM features (criteria extraction, document classification, evidence evaluation), you need a Sarvam AI API key.
-Open the `.env` file in the project root and set your key.
+Follow the [Sarvam AI Quickstart](https://docs.sarvam.ai/api-reference-docs/getting-started/quickstart) to create an API key from the Sarvam dashboard.
+Then open the `.env` file in the project root and set your key.
 The database URL is already configured with defaults that match the Docker setup, so you don't need to change that.

 ```env
 SARVAM_API_KEY=your_sarvam_api_key_here